Gluing semi-orthogonal decompositions: Introduction

 \subsubsection{\textbf{Preordered semi-orthogonal decompositions and gluing}}

-Dg-categories are themselves objects inside homotopically enriched categories: more precisely, we will say that dg-categories form a model category or an $\infty$-category.
-This yields meaningful notions of (homotopy) limits and colimits.
-In algebraic geometry, descent properties of sheaves can be encoded via diagrams of dg-categories.
-If $U \to X$ is faithfully-flat cover, the category of perfect complexes $\Perf(X)$ can be computed as a limit of the cosimplicial diagram of dg-categories determined by the \v{C}ech nerve of $U \to X$.
+Dg-categories can be viewed as objects inside homotopically enriched categories.
+In technical terms, we say that dg-categories form a model category or an $\infty$-category.
+This yields meaningful notions of (homotopy) limits and colimits of dg categories.
+This is a key difference with the classical theory of triangulated categories, where limits and colimits are poorly behaved.

+In algebraic geometry, descent properties of sheaves can be encoded via homotopy limits of dg-categories.
+If $U \to X$ is faithfully flat cover, the category of perfect complexes $\Perf(X)$ can be computed as a limit of the cosimplicial diagram of dg-categories determined by the \v{C}ech nerve of $U \to X$.
 Limits and colimits of dg-categories arise also in other geometric contexts.
 For instance, the Fukaya category of exact symplectic manifolds localizes, and therefore can be calculated as a limit of Fukaya categories of open patches.

-It is useful to have structure theorems that allow us to deduce properties of the limit category from the behavior of the dg-categories appearing as vertices of the limit.
+For this reason, it is important to have structure theorems that allow us to deduce properties of the limit category from the behaviour of the dg-categories appearing as vertices of the limit.
 In this paper we prove a result of this type for \emph{semi-orthogonal decompositions} (sod-s).
-These are categorified analogues of direct sum decompositions of abelian groups which have long played a key role in algebraic geometry, see \cite{kuznetsov2015semiorthogonal} for a survey of results.
+These are categorified analogues of direct sum decompositions of abelian groups and have long played a key role in algebraic geometry, see \cite{kuznetsov2015semiorthogonal} for a survey of results.
 In fact, it is more convenient to work with the slightly more sophisticated concept of \emph{preordered semi-orthogonal decompositions} (psod-s), where the factors $\cC_w$ of a dg-category $\cC$ are labeled by elements of a preorder $(P, \leq)$.
 We use the notation $(\cC, P)$ to indicate a dg-category $\cC$ with with a psod indexed by $P$.
-We introduce a notion of \emph{ordered} structure on an exact functor $F\colon (\cC_1, P_1) \to (\cC_2, P_2)$: this is the datum of an \emph{order-reflecting} map $\phi_F\colon P_2 \to P_1$ keeping track of the way the psod-s on $\cC_1$ and $\cC_2$ interact via $F$. \begin{customthm}{A}[Theorem \ref{limitpsod2}] Assume that for all $i \in I$, $\cC_i = (\cC_i, P_i)$ is equipped with a psod, and that for all morphisms $ \, f\colon i \to j \, $ in $I,$ $\alpha(f)\colon\cC_i \to \cC_j$ is ordered.
-Assume additionally that the colimit of indexing preorders $ P = \varinjlim_{i \in I} P_i $ is finite and directed.
-Then the limit category $ \cC = \varprojlim_{i \in I} \cC_i $ carries a psod with indexing preordered set $P$, $ \, \cC = \langle \cC_w, w \in P \rangle \, $, such that for all $w \in P$ we have